ayyjohn/ayyjohn.github.io/_posts/2021-01-04-adding-tags.md

 That doesn't mean I have no interest in the software side of this blog, I'm an engineer after all.
 But ultimately it came down to why I was trying to make a blog in the first place, and so this time I opted for something where a lot of the boilerplate was taken care of for me.
 That said, I want to have some options for customization and that involves getting at least a little familiar with the [Liquid](https://shopify.github.io/liquid/) templating language.
 I figured an easy place to start would be making tags on my posts.
 It's light weight, simple, and doesn't require a lot of forethought.
 It also gives me a change to write a `how I did this` style post and experiment a little bit with inserting code and photos of code into my blog.
 So, without further ado:
-## goals:
+## goals
 * I want to have tags displayed after each post in the main post list
 * I want to have tags displayed on the post page of each post
 * I want have a page where each tag is displayed along with each post that has that tag (and links to each post)